NicolasBahl/NicolasBahl/README.md

 - ⚡️ Currently working at [Freshmile](https://www.freshmile.com/), mainly as a mobile developer, but I also do web and back-end development
 - 🥨 I'm currently based in Strasbourg, France.
-- 💬 Feel free to get in touch with me at **nicolas.bahl1@gmail.com**.
-I'm always open to collaboration and new opportunities.

 ---